bouwe77/bouwe77.github.io/README.md

 # Under the hood

-This website is published with a static site generator (SSR) I made, inspired this gist by Ryan Florence: https://gist.github.com/ryanflorence/fb3fe3209877e7a37700a20251804cca.
+This website is published with a static site generator (SSR) I made, inspired by this gist by Ryan Florence: https://gist.github.com/ryanflorence/fb3fe3209877e7a37700a20251804cca.

-I write pages and blogs as Markdown files and the build script (build.js) transforms these to HTML pages and puts them in a `build` folder.
-Finally, that `build` folder is uploaded to a web host.
+I write pages and blogs as Markdown files, which also contain front matter.
+The `build.js` script transforms these into HTML pages and puts them in a `build` folder.
+It also generates HTML for dynamic data such as blog categories and adds that to the HTML pages as well.
+Finally, the `build` folder is uploaded to a web host.

 # TO DO